simon-v/bchinfo.org/en/full-node.md

 In the "Linux (tgz)" section of the Download page, choose the appropriate file for your Linux install (either 32-bit or 64-bit) and download the file.
-If necessary, move the file to the computer you want to use to run Bitcoin Core.
+If necessary, move the file to the computer you want to use to run Bitcoin Cash Node.

 {{verifyReleaseSignatures}}